endojs/Jessie/README.md

-# TinySES
+# Jessie, simple universal safe mobile code

 ***This document is an early draft.
 Comments appreciated!
 Thanks.***

+Today, JavaScript is the pervasive representation for (somewhat) safe mobile code.
+For another representation to achieve universality quickly, it must be a subset of JavaScript, and so run everywhere JavaScript runs.

+Whereas JSON is a simple universal representation for safe mobile data, Jessie is a simple universal representation for safe mobile data and behavior.

-TinySES is a small safe ocap subset of JavaScript that
+Jessie is a small safe ocap subset of JavaScript that
    * can easily run within a JavaScript system,
    * can be safely linked with adversarial SES code,
    * can be easily implemented for standalone use,